- Download & Buy

 pcaColumn, also formerly known as PCACOL and IRRCOL, was renamed spColumn to better relate and support the registered trade name of the publisher, StructurePoint, formerly the PCA's Engineering Software Group.

 spColumn can design and investigate regular (rectangular, circular) sections with predefined reinforcement patterns (all sides equal, equal spacing, and sides different).
-The Program can also investigate irregular sections with irregular reinforcement patterns.
+The Program can also investigate irregular sections with irregular reinforcement patterns using sophisticated section editor built with easy and simple user interface.

 How does spColumn handle irregular sections?